• See JYM Course Descriptions

 All students are required to enroll in JYG 3100 and/or JYG 3200; all or part of this requirement may be waived if the Resident Director deems a student's German language competence sufficiently high.

-Students should register for 15 credits per semester.
+Students must register for 15 credits per semester.
 Most courses are 3 credits, so you should plan on taking 5 courses per semester, which includes Advanced German Language.
-Most students take a balanced combination of JYM and university courses throughout the year.
+Only under special circumstances may a student register for more than 15 credits, with the maximum set at 19 credits per semester.
+It is unrealistic for most students to take all their courses at LMU Munich, therefore students should plan to take a balanced combination of JYM and university courses throughout the year.

 When listing JYM courses, please refer to the most up-to-date list of JYM Courses, and take note when these courses are offered (e.g. WiSe or SoSe) as indicated on the course description.
 Please note: Not all courses listed in the JYM brochure may be offered in any one year of the program, and new courses may be offered as well.
 JYM reserves the right to require a minimum number of students to be enrolled in a JYM course before it will be offered.